loremendez/loremendez.github.io/_pages/about.md

 After my BSc.
 I worked in Mexico for 2 years.
 First, as a Category Development Specialist at Walmart, and then as a Credit Risk Analyst in HSBC, until I move to Germany to study my MSc. in Mathematics at the Technical University of Munich.

 During my studies I focused on Machine Learning (ML), and had the opportunity to collaborate in AI projects with Capital Bay, and BMW.
-I wrote my Master's thesis in Computational Biology about the inference of gene regulatory networks with temporal convolutional neural networks.
+I wrote my Master's thesis in Computational Biology about the inference of gene regulatory networks with temporal convolutional neural networks at the Helmholtz Zentrum.

-Now, I work as a Data Scientist / AI Engineer at IBM, and in my free time I keep nurturing my passion for shapes drawing about anything, but mostly about my beautiful dog, Simona :)
+Now, I work as an AI Engineer at IBM, and in my free time I keep nurturing my passion for shapes drawing about anything, but mostly about my beautiful dog, Simona :)

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.